 "Good!" the protester shouted before walking away.

 Archist rivals from the Anti-Cascadian organization March for America!
-Washington fielded their own conterprotest comprised solely of March for America!
+Washington fielded their own conterprotest composed solely of March for America!
 Washington founder Jonnie Crivello yelling at people with a bullhorn while waving an American flag.
 Crivello had sent out a mass email issuing a "call to all American patriots who are able, to stand in solidarity against the communist/socialist/anarchist pawns who call for an end to the nation state, who call for an end to America," but everyone else was busy supporting the nation state elsewhere.

 No Starbucks were harmed during the protests.